| This is the 153rd story of Our Life Logs |

 This is the story of Marc Godsey

 Marc currently lives in Dayton where he manages Oddbody’s, a music venue and bar, and plays guitar in his band, Forces of Nature.
-After being married for 25 years, Marc found out that his Utopian marriage was but a lie when he discovered his wife had cheated on him most of their marriage.
+After being married for 25 years, Marc found out that his Utopian marriage was but a lie when he discovered his wife had cheated on him most of their relationship.
 This threw him into a deep depression.
 Through music and friends, he was able to heal from the betrayal.
 And when he had an opportunity to adopt a child in need (something his wife wouldn’t have wanted), he realized that everything happens for a reason.
 Marc is also in the process of getting custody of his adopted son’s sister.
 Marc has recently been able to move on and find love again with a woman named Cyndi who has two children.
 They’ve merged into one big happy family.
 At 50, he is a father for the first time.
 Marc loves music because it’s something that connects many people together regardless of the differences, and he is thankful it was there for him when he was at his lowest.

 This story first touched our hearts on August 22, 2018.